puli/repository/README.md

 ```

 Puli provides the interface [`ResourceDiscoveringInterface`] for marking classes
-that are able to discover their resources automatically.
+that are able to discover their resources autonomously.
 Dependency Injection
 Containers can use this interface to inject the resource locator automatically.

 ```php